rburkholder/ioapi_mem/README.md

 This adds some code to zlib to provide in-memory unzip capability.

-From the zlib home page, zlib is designed to be a free, general-purpose, legally unencumbered -- that is, not covered by any patents -- lossless data-compression library for use on virtually any computer hardware and operating system.
+From the zlib[1] home page, zlib is designed to be a free, general-purpose, legally unencumbered -- that is, not covered by any patents -- lossless data-compression library for use on virtually any computer hardware and operating system.

-At minizip, I found a reference to Justin Fletcher who "wrote a very simple implementation of a memory access method for the ioapi code".
+At minizip[2], I found a reference to Justin Fletcher who "wrote a very simple implementation of a memory access method for the ioapi code".
 I made a few edits to handle 64 bit builds.

 ioapi_mem.h and ioapi_mem.c are placed into the main zlib build directory.
 I use the following to build a custom zlib (I could probably build a separate library, but it simplifies some stuff for me to include this code):